lucas-diedrich/snakemake-learning/README.md

 ## Installation

-**The instructions were minimally modified to enable useres with mamba installataons to follow along**
+**The instructions were minimally modified to enable users with conda installations to follow along**

 1. Using the command line, go into your favorite directory (`cd /path/to/my/favorite/directory`)